AaliIlyas/Bookish/README.md

 You will need to have MSSQL installed.
 You can download it [here](https://www.microsoft.com/en-gb/sql-server/sql-server-downloads?rtc=1).

 Open an Admin command line.
+Run `docker-compose up`

-First run this command in the project directory: `dotnet tool install --global dotnet-ef`.
+Run this command in the project directory: `dotnet tool install --global dotnet-ef`.

 Now run `dotnet ef migrations add BookDbContext`